pagkly/Zed/Investopedia3/Decile.md

 ## Understanding a Decile

-In [descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp), a decile is used to categorize large data sets from the highest to lowest values, or vice versa.
+In [[descriptive statistics]](https://www.investopedia.com/terms/d/descriptive_statistics.asp), a decile is used to categorize large data sets from the highest to lowest values, or vice versa.
 Like the quartile and the percentile, a decile is a form of a quantile that divides a set of observations into samples that are easier to analyze and measure.

 While quartiles are three data points that divide an observation into four equal groups or quarters, a decile consists of nine data points that divide a data set into 10 equal parts.
 When an analyst or statistician ranks data and then splits them into deciles, they do so in an attempt to discover the largest and smallest values by a given metric.

-For example, by splitting the entire [S&P 500 Index](https://www.investopedia.com/terms/s/sp500.asp) into deciles (50 firms in each decile) using the [P/E multiple](https://www.investopedia.com/terms/p/price-earningsratio.asp), the analyst will discover the companies with the highest and lowest P/E valuations in the index.
+For example, by splitting the entire [[S&P 500 Index]](https://www.investopedia.com/terms/s/sp500.asp) into deciles (50 firms in each decile) using the [[P/E multiple]](https://www.investopedia.com/terms/p/price-earningsratio.asp), the analyst will discover the companies with the highest and lowest P/E valuations in the index.

 A decile is usually used to assign decile ranks to a data set.
 A decile rank arranges the data in order from lowest to highest and is done on a scale of one to 10 where each successive number corresponds to an increase of 10 percentage points.
 In other words, there are nine decile points.
 The 1st decile, or D1, is the point that has 10% of the observations below it, D2 has 20% of the observations below it, D3 has 30% of the observations falling below it, and so on.